hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-Switching to the Notebook Endpoints tab, the access points are prepared for you.
+Switching to the Notebook Endpoints tab, you can see that the access points are prepared for you.
 Just click the link and, after logging in with your LDAP/AD account, your favorite Jupyter environment is ready for you.

 ![image](https://user-images.githubusercontent.com/72959956/120460678-ea343700-c3cb-11eb-9aef-8afc9252d471.png)

 Different kernels are already installed for you.
-No matter which languages you are using, there will be one which suit you with your ML project.
-Notice that pySpark Kernel is used for Spark with Livy and Spark Operator.
-To run a simple spark job, just use Python3 kernel and import pySpark module manually.
+No matter which languages you are using, there will be one that suits your ML project.
+Notice that PySpark kernel is used for Spark with Livy and Spark Operator.
+To run a simple Spakr job, just use the Python3 kernel and import the PySpark module manually.

 ![image](https://user-images.githubusercontent.com/72959956/120460537-cc66d200-c3cb-11eb-8410-3b7ec95051d5.png)